Lynsi Snyder: Philanthropy

 Snyder co-founded Slave 2 Nothing, a non-profit corporation that exists to create, educate and assist in solutions to eliminate human trafficking and help individuals and their families to experience complete freedom and healing from substance addiction, with her husband Sean Ellingson in 2016.
 The foundation raises money and directs it to organizations that combat both substance abuse and human trafficking.
 In 2021, it made 96 grants totaling $1.7 million to nonprofit organizations in the seven states where In-N-Out has restaurants.
-In 2023, it made 117 grants totaling $2.5 million.